isovector/httw/prose/newbook/02-languages.markdown

 *parent* of &hearts;.
 Likewise, we have the notions of *ancestors* and *descendants* in a tree.

-There is always exactly one node in a tree that has no parents.
-This node is special, and is called the *root* of the tree.

-Furthermore, we don't allow any "incestuous" relationships between nodes of a tree.
-Every node (except the root) must have exactly one parent, and it is not allowed to be one of its own descendants --- that is to say, no loops are allowed.
+We don't allow any "incestuous" relationships between nodes of a tree.
+Every node (except the "root" of the tree) must have exactly one parent, and it is not allowed to be one of its own descendants --- that is to say, no loops are allowed.

 To illustrate these two rules, *neither of @fig:not-a-tree-loop nor
 @fig:not-a-tree-parents are trees,* even though they look superficially similar